Do you disagree with a decision of the municipality about an objection you have made? Then you can appeal it. This is usually with the court.

 • You disagree with a decision on an objection by the municipality or

-• You disagree with a decision made by municipality and you had previously submitted a view against the draft decision.
+• You disagree with a decision of the municipality and you had previously submitted a view against the draft decision.
 This usually involves more complicated decisions about permits.
 For example, an environmental permit for a national monument.

 Term